 Dies in his own too much…

-This quote belongs to Claudius.
-He uses it in Act 4, Scene 5, when he is talking to Laertes.
-He is saying that virtue, when it is too abundant, can cause more harm than good.
-This phrase can be seen as a foreshadowing.
+This quote is said by Claudius to Laertes, meaning that virtue, when it is too abundant, can cause more harm than good.
+Since Claudius himself is far from virtuous, this phrase can be seen as ironic foreshadowing.

 I’ faith, if he be not rotten before he die–as we